Theodus/go-transpiler/README.md

 # tardisgo-compileutil

-Command-Line utility for compiling Go to Java, C++, and C# using tardisgo
+Command-Line utility for compiling Go to Java, C++, or C# using tardisgo or to JavaScript using GopherJS

 ## Usage